- Doctors & Departments

 - Research & Innovation

-Below are the top 10 questions from parents around positive parenting and the answers to each of them from our expert Mindy Solomon, PhD, child psychologist at Children’s Hospital Colorado.
+Below are the top 10 questions from parents around positive parenting and the answers to each of them from our experts in child psychology at Children’s Hospital Colorado.

 A: Think of discipline as “teaching” rather than focusing on punishing or controlling behavior.
 If you keep the focus on what you want your child to learn, it can help shape how you can demonstrate, model and shape more pro-social/positive behavior.